padogrid/bundle-geode-1-docker-dbsync_mysql/README.md

 ### MySQL

-The `db` cluster has been preconfigured to connect to MySQL on localhost with the user name `root` and the password `MySql123`.
+The `db` cluster has been preconfigured to connect to MySQL on localhost with the user name `root` and the password `password`.
 If you need to change user name and password, edit `etc/hibernate.cfg-mysql.xml`.

 ```console
 switch_cluster db